Carpet fitter and floor layer Flooring fitter

 - customer service skills

 3. What you'll do

 You'll work in people's homes and on commercial premises.
-Your day-to-day tasks may include:
+Depending on where you're working, your day-to-day tasks may include:

-- measuring floor space and estimating the of materials needed
+- measuring floor space and estimating the amount of materials needed

 - clearing away furniture and taking off doors

 - cleaning, levelling and sealing the work area